GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-common-issues-and-reporting-bugs/index.md

 In Chrome, you can check whether the browser is receiving messages by examining the 'Receive Message Log' (sic) in `about://gcm-internals`.

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/vRKzAO05KD5vUpQ6nL3z.png", alt="GCM internals receive message log", width="800", height="117" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/vRKzAO05KD5vUpQ6nL3z.png", alt="GCM internals receive message log.", width="800", height="117" %}

 If you aren't seeing the message arrive in a timely fashion, then make sure that the connection status of your browser is `CONNECTED`:

-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/YdYj19Kn0zl6Jlfbm9hg.png", alt="GCM internals connection state", width="584", height="246" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/YdYj19Kn0zl6Jlfbm9hg.png", alt="GCM internals connection state.", width="584", height="246" %}

 If it's **not** 'CONNECTED', you may need to delete your current profile and [create a new one](https://support.google.com/chrome/answer/2364824).
 If that still doesn't solve the issue, please raise a bug report as suggested below.

-## Raising Bug Reports
+## Raising bug reports

 If none of the above helps with your issue and there is no sign of what the problem could be, please raise an issue against the browser you are having an